NazihaIzzati/raudhah-muamalat/docs/SEEDERS-README.md

 ## Overview

-The seeding system creates realistic test data for all modules in the application, including users, campaigns, donations, posters, and events.
+The seeding system creates realistic test data for all modules in the application, including users, campaigns, donations, news, and events.
 All data is designed with Malaysian context and Islamic values in mind.

 ## Available Seeders